Baba Buddha: Military career

 According to Sikh hagiographies and oral histories, Baba Buddha learnt the Sikh martial art system of Shastar Vidya from Guru Nanak himself.
 Baba Buddha provided the successive gurus of Nanak training in the martial art and was ordained by Guru Hargobind to instruct recruits into the first Sikh army, in Shastar Vidya.

 On May 30, 1606, after the martyrdom of Guru Arjan, Guru Hargobind ordered the construction of the Akal Takht and entrusted the responsibility of its construction to Baba Buddha and Bhai Gurdas.
 While Guru Hargobind was in jail, Baba Budha reformed the Nihang army, at the time called the Akal Sena, although now it is named the Budha Dal after Jathedar Baba Budha Randhawa.

 Death

 After a lifetime of following the Sikh Gurus, Baba Buddha died at the age of 124 in 1631 at the village of Jhanda Ramdas, on the banks of the Ravi River.
 Guru Hargobind was at his bedside and honoured him by carrying him to his funeral pyre and reciting passages from the Adi Granth.

+Descendants

+His great-great-grandson Gurditta (1625–1675) was also arrested in Delhi when Guru Tegh Bahadur was.
+Sahib Ram Kaur was the 7th linear descendant of Baba Buddha.
+In 1850, a school operated out of her shrine in Kotnaina in Gurdaspur district with sadh, granthi, brahmin, and musician teachers.